ibm-cloud-docs/dr-automation-powervs/command-reference.md

 `--instance-id` (string)
 :   instance id of instance to provision.
 Required.

+`--location-id` (string)
+:   The location or data center identifier where the service instance is deployed.
+Required.

+`--machine-type` (string)
+:   The machine type used for deploying orchestrator.
+Required.

+`--orchestrator-location-type` (string)
+:   The cloud location where your orchestator need to be created.
+Required.

+`--orchestrator-name` (string)
+:   The username used for the orchestrator.
+Required.

+`--orchestrator-password` (string)
+:   The password that you can use to access your orchestrator.
+Required.

+`--orchestrator-workspace-id` (string)
+:   The unique identifier orchestrator workspace.
+Required.

 `--api-key` (string)
 :   The api Key of the service instance for deploying the disaster recovery service.